benmckenna2000/amazon-clone/README.md

 ### Authentication

-Firebase makes it so easy to handle user authentication, it's as simple as creating a firebase file for things such as my firebaseConfig and calling on firebase.auth
+Firebase makes user authentication so easy, all you have to do is enable a sign in method on the Firebase website and write out the functionality that Firebase provides for each method.

 ### Firestore

 Firestore is a real time database where the data from a placed order will be sent.

-Firestore is also really easy to use for retrieving that data as well, and if you use the app you'll be able to see that once you've placed an order, it will be displayed in the orders section, you can access this from the header
+Firestore is also really easy to use for retrieving that data as well, and if you use the app you'll be able to see that once you've placed an order, it will be displayed in the orders section, you can access this from the header.

 ### Functions

 Firebase Functions allowed me to have a backend for the site without having to make my own API, all I did was use the command 'firebase init' and selected the functions option on the CLI.

-Inside of the newly created functions folder is an index.js with all my server code already written out
+Inside of the newly created functions folder is an index.js file, with all the server code already written out.

 The backend was used to handle stripe payments.